 If your Nova Scotia travel day doesn’t allow for much time, like ours, then we recommend just walking along the Leif Ericson trail for pretty views of the light station along the rocky coastal path.

-We learned that the movie “The Lighthouse” was filmed here starring William Defoe and Robert Pattinson that has a release date of October 2019.
+We learned that the movie “The Lighthouse” was filmed here starring William Defoe and Robert Pattinson, which is a cinematic masterpiece.
 In the movie, however, they didn’t use the Cape Forchu Lightstation you’ll see on your visit.
 They built a prop lighthouse and removed it after the movie was finished filming, but you can recognize the landscape as it was filmed right here in Cape Forchu next to the light station.

 Next up on your Nova Scotia itinerary is the scallop capital of the world in Digby!
 This is also home to some of the best whale watching tours in Nova Scotia.

 We recommend trying the world-famous Digby scallops in one of the restaurants on Water Street in downtown Digby.
 We tried the whiskey maple bacon-wrapped scallops from Shoreline Restaurant and they were heavenly.
-Nova Scotia successfully turned Scott from hating scallops to loving scallops on this trip.
+Nova Scotia successfully turned Scott from thinking he hated scallops to loving scallops on this trip.

 After eating a feast, be sure to walk along the Admirals Walk along the waterfront where you can see the scallop fishing fleet.